Grilled Pork Chops with Maple-Bourbon Glaze

 - 2 tablespoons olive oil

-- Bring the maple syrup, pecans, bourbon and mustard to a gentle simmer, cover and stir intermittently until reduced by a fourth.
-Remove from heat and reserve, covered.
+Bring the maple syrup, pecans, bourbon and mustard to a gentle simmer.
+Cover and stir intermittently until the glaze is reduced by a fourth.
+Remove from heat, cover and reserve.

-- Preheat half the grill to medium high, leaving the other half of the grill off for indirect cooking.
+Preheat one side of the grill to medium high, leaving the other side off for indirect cooking.

-- Liberally season the pork chops with 2 tablespoons olive oil and sprinkle with chili powder, garlic powder, salt and pepper.
-Let the chops rest for at least 20 minutes to come to room temperature.
+Coat the pork chops with olive oil.
+Liberally season with chili powder, garlic powder, salt and pepper.
+Let the chops rest for a minimum of 20 minutes until they reach room temperature.

-- Grill the chops 4-6 minutes per side, basting with olive oil occasionally.
+Place chops on the grill and cook 4 to 6 minutes per side, basting with olive oil occasionally.

-- Reduce the heat to medium and move the pork chops to the unlit side of the grill.
+Reduce heat to medium and move pork chops to the unlit side of the grill.

-- Remove from heat and tent under tin foil for 3-5 minutes to rest.
+Remove from grill and tent under tin foil for 3 to 5 minutes to rest before serving.